appleboy/CodeGPT/README.md

 ## Usage

-There are two ways to generate commit message from `codegpt` command.
-The first is `CLI mode` and the second is `Git Hook`.
+There are two methods for generating a commit message using the `codegpt` command.
+The first is CLI mode, and the second is Git Hook.

 ### CLI mode